dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/openapi9.md

 OpenAPI supports providing a description of the responses returned from an API.
 Minimal APIs support three strategies for setting the response type of an endpoint:

-* Via the [`Produces`](/dotnet/api/microsoft.aspnetcore.http.openapiroutehandlerbuilderextensions.produces) extension method on the endpoint
+* Via the <xref:Microsoft.AspNetCore.Http.OpenApiRouteHandlerBuilderExtensions.Produces%2A> extension method on the endpoint.
-* Via the [`ProducesResponseType`](/dotnet/api/microsoft.aspnetcore.mvc.producesresponsetypeattribute) attribute on the route handler
+* Via the [`ProducesResponseType`](xref:Microsoft.AspNetCore.Mvc.ProducesResponseTypeAttribute) attribute on the route handler.
-* By returning [`TypedResults`](/dotnet/api/microsoft.aspnetcore.http.typedresults) from the route handler
+* By returning<xref:Microsoft.AspNetCore.Http.TypedResults> from the route handler.

 The `Produces` extension method can be used to add `Produces` metadata to an endpoint.
 When no parameters are provided, the extension method populates metadata for the targeted type under a `200` status code and an `application/json` content type.